We took a road trip through the South Africa’s largest mountain range… The mountain of dragons… The Drakensberg.

 Then we compiled a list of all the cool things you can do!

 Looking for something unique and different in terms of accommodation?
-Why not stay in a cave?
-Now, you can definitely stay in a real-life natural cave on one of the many Drakensberg hiking trails, but this time we are opting for more of a luxuriously styled cave.
+Why not stay in a luxury cave?
+Now, you can definitely stay in a real-life natural cave on one of the many Drakensberg hiking trails (which we’ll get to), but this time we are opting for more of an opulent cave.

-The Drakensberg is known for its amazing wealth of stars in the brilliant night sky, unobstructed by pollution or urbanisation.
-At Antbear Lodge you can organize to spend an evening gazing upon the stars in a hammock, while a man from the nearby local community tells you traditional stories, folktales and legends told to him by his grandmother.
+The Drakensberg is known for its brilliant night skies, unobstructed by pollution or urbanisation.
+At Antbear Eco Lodge, you can spend an evening escorted through the stars by a man from the nearby local community, as he tells you traditional stories, folktales and legends told to him by his grandmother.

-However, make sure you double-check the weather before you go.
-Unfortunately, when we visited Antbear all we had were huge storm clouds and evening showers – a reason to return.
+It’s important to double-check the weather before you go.
+Unfortunately, when we visited Antbear for the first time, all we had was huge storm clouds and evening showers.

 Why not explore the Drakensberg from above?
 There is something very romantic about watching the sunrise over the mountain range while drifting through the air.